 Tip: These text files are simple space-delimited ASCII files with the extension .gcp.
-We include quite a number in your Windows Documents folder during the installation of gCADPlus.
+As shown in the figure below, we include quite a number of these in your Windows Documents folder during the installation of gCADPlus.

 If you are able to obtain a text or Excel file of plant names from a local nursery, it is possible to quickly create a custom database file suitable for use with local plant species in gCADPlus (or GardenCAD).